Acacia prominens: Taxonomy

 The species was first formally described by the botanist Allan Cunningham in 1832 as part of George Dons work A General History of Dichlamydeous Plants.
 It was reclassified as Racosperma prominens by Leslie Pedley in 2003 then transferred back to genus Acacia in 2006.

 The species epithet refers to the prominent exerted gland on the margin of the phyllode, about 5 to 20 mm above the pulvinus.
 It is most closely related to A. kettlewelliae and A. covenyi.

 Distribution

-It is endemic to south eastern Australia in New South Wales and also found in Victoria.
-In New South Wales it is found from around the Hunter Valley in the north west to the Gosford and Sydney areas in the south east.
+It is endemic to southeastern Australia in New South Wales and also found in Victoria.
+In New South Wales, it is found from around the Hunter Valley in the north west to the Gosford and Sydney areas in the south east.
 It is often situated in damp and sheltered areas growing in loamy and clay soils along the margins of rainforest or as a part of wet sclerophyll forest communities.
 It is naturalised to parts of central Victoria including the goldfields, greater Grampians, Gippsland Plain and northern inland slopes.